 Academy Action Plan - If you are planning your school or district's academy implementation, this is a great place to start!
-NCAC will work with school leaders to design a three-year action plan written in a SMART format and aligned with the Ten National Standards of Practice.
+NCAC will work with school leaders to design a three-year action plan written in a SMART format and aligned with the National Standards of Practice for Career Academies.
 This action plan will serve as a three-year guide for implementation of quality career academies.
-This three-day workshop includes the design of a graduate profile and a college and career continuum of experiences for 100% of your students.
-Two-day virtual workshop with the leadership team at a cost of $7,000...includes follow up, plan edits, and a final copy of the action plan delivered.
+This workshop includes the design of a graduate profile and a college and career continuum of experiences for 100% of your students.
+Two-day virtual workshop with the leadership team at a cost of $7,000 and includes follow up, plan edits, and a final copy of the action plan delivered.

 Master Scheduling - The implementation of career academies requires special attention to the master schedule development.
 An academy master schedule needs to shift from the traditional approach to a student-centered approach.
 The correct schedule allows schools to place students and teachers into cohorts so common planning can be used to meet students’ needs and for the development of interdisciplinary projects.
 Training will assist schools on how to move away from the traditional schedule.
 Components of the training include creating time for common planning, a focus on class and student purity, and building a community of practice around master scheduling.
 Processes for building the master schedule will be also provided.
 Assistance with master scheduling can be customized based on a school’s needs.
 Two-day training.